Skip to main content Skip to footer

 Click here for full awards list and specific criteria for each one.

-NEW in 2025: Coaching Impact Award – Awarded to a coach who has made a significant positive impact within their club and community through inclusive, values-driven coaching that supports athlete development, participation, and a love for the sport.
-One recipient per discipline (GFA, MAG, WAG, TG).
+Coaching Impact Award – Awarded to a coach who has made a significant positive impact within their club and community through inclusive, values-driven coaching that supports athlete development, participation, and a love for the sport.
+One recipient per discipline (GFA, MAG, WAG, TG (Devyn Gale Award), ACRO).

 Inclusivity Award – Awarded to a club/team and/or individual that demonstrates leadership in creating welcoming, accessible, and inclusive environments for equity-deserving and underrepresented populations in sport.
 This may include, but is not limited to, programming for individuals with disabilities, seniors, Indigenous communities, racialized groups, 2SLGBTQIA+ individuals, and newcomers to Canada.
 Multiple recipients may be selected annually.

-Volunteer (Team) of the Year – Awarded to a club/team and/or individual who has demonstrated outstanding volunteer contributions on behalf of gymnastics in BC over the past year.
+Outstanding Volunteer (Team) – Awarded to a club/team and/or individual who has demonstrated outstanding volunteer contributions on behalf of gymnastics in BC.

-Member of Distinction – This award honouring an individual whose long-term commitment, contributions and achievements have benefitted gymnastics in BC.
+Member of Distinction – This award honours an individual whose long-term commitment, contributions and achievements have benefitted gymnastics in BC.
 Winners of the Member of Distinction award are then eligible for selection as a Life Member of Gymnastics BC.
-Nominations for the Member of Distinction Award are accepted year-round.
-To be considered for presentation at that year's Awards & Scholarships Celebration, nominations must be submitted by July 31.

 Life Member - This award honours an individual who has devoted their life’s work to bettering our sport and serving the BC gymnastics community with integrity and dedication.
-Life Members are typically selected from GymBC’s list of Members of Distinction.
-In exceptional cases, individuals who have made an extraordinary impact—such as Olympians—may be considered without prior Member of Distinction recognition.
+Life Members are selected from GymBC’s list of Members of Distinction.

-GFA Club of the Year - Awarded to a GymBC member club that demonstrates outstanding commitment to Gymnastics for All through inclusive programming, community engagement, and the promotion of lifelong participation in gymnastics.
+GFA Club Excellence Award - Awarded to a GymBC member club that demonstrates outstanding commitment to Gymnastics for All through inclusive programming, community engagement, and the promotion of lifelong participation in gymnastics.
 This club fosters a positive environment where athletes of all ages, abilities, and backgrounds can thrive.

 Click here for the WAG Awards Points Chart